re-framejs/re-framejs/docs/MentalModelOmnibus.md

  2. What final `event` then caused your app to error

 Well, with re-frame you need to record (have available):
- 1. A recent checkpoint of the application state in `app-db` (perhaps the initial state)
+ 1. A recent checkpoint of the application state in `appDb` (perhaps the initial state)
  2. all the events `dispatch`ed since the last checkpoint, up to the point where the error occurred

 Note: that's all just data. **Pure, lovely loggable data.**